AdarshAddee/pycalc/README.md

 # pycalc
-This is the third script made by me
-Please support Guys.
+This is the third script made by me.
+This is a Calculator with colorful python power.
+Hope You Like It Please support Guys.